nyanofthemoon/Celestials/docs/README.md

 -- When a player resets (at any time), that realm becomes and NPC (a God will possess another ruler's body)
--- For every new ruler created, it is surrounded by new NPC
+-- For every new ruler created, it is surrounded by new NPC county
 ---------------------------------------
 PLR NPC PLR | NPC PLR NPC | PLR NPC PLR
 NPC PLR NPC | NPC PLR NPC | NPC PLR NPC